rails/rails/guides/source/plugins.md

 ### Generate a gemified plugin.

-Rails 3.1 ships with a +rails plugin new+ command which creates a skeleton for developing any kind of Rails extension with the ability to run integration tests using a dummy Rails application.
+Rails 3.1 ships with a `rails plugin new` command which creates a skeleton for developing any kind of Rails extension with the ability to run integration tests using a dummy Rails application.
 See usage and options by asking for help: